 Korean food is some of my favorite food!
 I used to kill some bibimbap when I lived in New York City.
+These vegan sweet and spicy Korean meatballs remind me of those flavors.
 There was an amazing fast Korean food restaurant right next to where my Brother-in-law worked at the time.
 Unfortunately, it is closed now, however they made some killer vegan bibimbap, as well as a bunch of other insanely delicious dishes.

 I have been thinking a lot about making a dish like this, to highlight the flavors I love, so I started to research what flavors were absolutely necessary to have in my meatballs.
 I discovered that black bean paste is used frequently, and decided that black beans and tofu combined would have great flavor and that the actual “meat” part of the balls would be a nod to that tradition.
 I also am pretty sure these meatballs have a great deal of protein in them with an entire can of black beans and an entire block of tofu.
 Then I just needed to figure out how much of each spice would work best, and ta da.
 These are super addictive and so delicious!